tower120/hi_sparse_bitset/README.md

 In addition to "the usual" bitset-to-bitset operations, you can perform operation between all elements of iterator of bitsets.
-This is important addition, since as result you have the same type, regardless of bitsets count.
+This is an important addition, since the result is the same type, regardless of bitset count.
 And of course, you can have reduce on reduce on reduce...

 # Ordered/sorted